-Paniyaram also known as Kuzhi Paniyaram are savory, spiced dumplings made from rice and urad dal batter or Idli Batter, onions, spices and herbs with an occasional addition of fresh coconut.
+Paniyaram also known as (Kuzhi Paniyaram in Tamil and Gunta Ponganalu in Telugu) are savory, spiced dumplings made from rice and urad dal batter or Idli Batter, onions, spices and herbs with an occasional addition of fresh coconut.
 It is a delicacy from South Indian cuisine and makes for a good way to utilize leftover idli batter.
-They are vegan and can be made gluten-free by skipping the asafoetida in the recipe.
+They are vegan and can be made gluten-free by skipping the asafetida in this recipe.

 My first introduction to paniyaram was when a friend would get these in her tiffin box sprinkled with Idli Podi (dry idli chutney powder).
 One bite and I was hooked.

 They were so much like idli and unlike idli for me.
 Soft like idlis from within but crisp from out.
 That is what I like about kuzhi paniyaram.